phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

 ![environment variables](./assets/2-env.png)

 **Setup TeamCity automation testing**
+After the deployment process, we will test it with Kobiton.
+When the deploying stage is sucessary completed, TeamCity will execute testing stage.
+You can config for the deploying stage with steps same bellow.

 1. In your TeamCity project, on the left side of the page, click **Build Steps** -> **Add build step** to set build steps.